Public behaviour hailed as disappointing following cop assaults in Northland

 ” However, regardless of emotions in some situations, there is no place for violence against those who are working to save lives.”

-Whiu added that he would like to remind the public that such behaviours may result in professionals not being there to help others.
+Whiu wanted to remind the public such behaviour could result in professionals not being there to help others.

 “Please remember, all of us first responders are here to help you.
 We are on your side.